ionic-team/vscode-ionic/roadmap.md

 # ToDo
+- From packages have the option to uninstall
 - From packages have the option to update to any particular version found with `npm view package versions`
-- From packages have the option to uninstall
 - Option to hide particular recommendations
+- Handle upgrades of @Capacitor/core which require upgrading @capacitor/ios and android in unison
 - Detect Capacitor CLI and fallback to it for non-ionic projects
 - Update doc page of plugin with good descriptions and examples
 - Show icon change when running
 - Support @angular project upgrades (ie multiple package update)
 - On Web projects that are Angular based hook up dist or configured folder
+- For packages put scopes in a tree.
+Eg @capacitor, @ionic etc

 - Check for LTS support of npm and node and recommend updating
 - If `package.json` detected but no `node_modules` folder yet then let the user know that you are running npm install